-Sewerage system was introduced in Dehradun in 1921, which mainly consisted of surface drains, water flush latrine and short length intercepting sewers.
-Since, then it has been extended to various parts of the town.
-There is no sewerage and sanitation facilities in the surrounding villages of the Dehradun city which come under the planning area.
-At present, around 50 % of the population is covered with sewerage system.
+The treatment of sewerage is essential to check the decay in the environment as well as to provide hygienic conditions for the population.
+There are no sewerage and sanitation facilities in the surrounding villages of the Dehradun city which come under the planning area.

+At present, around 30 % of the population is covered with sewerage system.
 The probable reason was the effectiveness of septic tank and soak pit systems due to the higher depth of water table (80-100 m) and the availability of sandy-gravel strata.
-The collected sewage is used for sewage farming or discharged directly to Rispana or Bindal Rivers.
+The collected sewage is used for sewage farming or discharged directly to nalas.

-Due to development in economic and social status of inhabitants and rapid increase in population of the town in last five years, the public demand for health sanitary condition has been gathering mass attention for the last few years.
+Due to upliftment in economic and social status of inhabitants and rapid increase in population of the town in last five years, the public demand for health sanitary condition has been gathering mass attention.
 The construction of new sewerage systems and STP are therefore an urgent need of today.